- Child Custody

 Issues with respect to the financial obligations of the parents are addressed in the divorce decree.

-If parties to divorce do not abide by the order handed down by a Houston court they can be found in contempt of court and ultimately jailed.
+If parties to divorce do not abide by the order handed down by a Lubbock court they can be found in contempt of court and ultimately jailed.

 A parent who does not have physical custody still has the right to visit the child.